Li Na: 2007–2009

 Li withdrew from both the inaugural Brisbane International, where she was defending champion (as she won the title at Gold Coast in 2008), and the 2009 Australian Open because of a right-knee injury.
-She made her comeback at the Paris Open.
+She made her comeback at the Paris Indoors.
 In the first round, she beat Ágnes Szávay, but in the second round she lost to second-seeded Jelena Janković.

-In the first round of the Dubai Tennis Championships, Li lost to Elena Vesnina in three sets.
+In the first round of the Dubai Championships, Li lost to Elena Vesnina in three sets.
 Unseeded at the Monterrey Open, she defeated world No. 10 and top seed Agnieszka Radwańska in a first round match that lasted over two hours.
 In the second round, she beat Petra Cetkovská and then advanced to the semifinals after defeating Lucie Šafářová.
 Li then moved into her fifth career tour final, after beating sixth-seeded Iveta Benešová.
 However, Li lost to second-seeded Marion Bartoli in the final in straight sets.
-Li then played in the Premier event at Indian Wells, where she defeated Tamarine Tanasugarn, Patty Schnyder, and Amélie Mauresmo, all in straight sets, to advance to the fourth round, where she lost to eventual champion Vera Zvonareva.
+She played in the Premier event at Indian Wells, where she defeated Tamarine Tanasugarn, Patty Schnyder, and[Amélie Mauresmo, all in straight sets, to advance to the fourth round, where she lost to eventual champion Vera Zvonareva.

 She then reached the quarterfinals of the Premier event in Miami, where she beat qualifier Urszula Radwańska in the first round and upset 29th seed Aleksandra Wozniak to reach the third round, where she caused a big upset by defeating the previous week's Indian Wells champion, sixth-seeded Vera Zvonareva in three sets.
 This victory was particularly important for Li, as she had been beaten by Zvonareva the week before at Indian Wells.
-She then faced unseeded Russian Ekaterina Makarova in the fourth round and beat her in three sets to set up a quarterfinal match with the top seed and world No. 1 Serena Williams, a match which she lost in a tight three-setter.
+She then faced unseeded Russian Ekaterina Makarova in the fourth round and beat her in three sets to set up a quarterfinal match with the top seed and world No. 1, Serena Williams, a match which she lost in a tight three-setter.
 Because of her strong performance, her ranking went up to world No. 29 from world No. 40.

-Na's next event was the second Grand Slam of the year, the French Open in Paris.
-As the 25th seed, she won her first round against Polish Marta Domachowska.
+Li's next event was the second Grand Slam of the year, the French Open in Paris.
+As the 25th seed, she won her first round against Marta Domachowska.
 She then defeated Timea Bacsinszky and Olga Govortsova.
-She then lost to unseeded, former world No. 1 Maria Sharapova in the fourth round.
-After this impressive result, she jumped six rankings up to no. 20.
-She started her grass-court season as the fourth seed at the Aegon Classic in Birmingham and advanced to the final with a win over Maria Sharapova in the semifinals.
+She then lost to unseeded former world No. 1, Maria Sharapova, in the fourth round.
+After this impressive result, she jumped up to No. 20.
+She started her grass-court season as the fourth seed at the Birmingham Classic and advanced to the final with a win over Maria Sharapova in the semifinals.
 However, Na was defeated by Magdaléna Rybáriková in the final.
-Na was seeded 19th at the 2009 Wimbledon Championships.
+Li was seeded 19th at the 2009 Wimbledon Championships.
 She defeated Galina Voskoboeva in the first round and Olga Govortsova in the second round, but lost to No. 11 Agnieszka Radwańska in the third round.